ACRONYMS

 the company's logo.

-Sun microsystems – its founders designed their first workstation in their dorm at stanford university, and chose the name stanford university network for their product, hoping to sell it to the college.
-They did not.
+university network for their product, hoping to sell it to the college.
+They

 Suzuki – from the name of its founder, michio suzuki.